 Get Help if You or a Loved One Feels Depressed

 First and foremost, if you or your loved one feels suicidal, seek help immediately.
 Call 911 or go to the nearest emergency department.
-You also can call the National Suicide Prevention Lifeline at (800) 273-8255.
+You also can call or text the 988 Suicide & Crisis Lifeline.

 Don’t be afraid to ask your loved one if he or she feels depressed.